Strembicki-Mateusz/CS50SQL/README.md

 ## Problem Set 7
 The Problems as well as databases to tasks can be found at https://cs50.harvard.edu/sql/psets/6/.
 (Task 'Deep' will be uploaded later)

+## Final Project
+Specification and requirements of final project are placed at https://cs50.harvard.edu/sql/project/.
+More info about project in Final Project folder.
+There is *.md file which is description of my individual concept to pass CS50 SQL course.